Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 Content-free High Performance States

-The use of content-free high performance states leads to more robust changes and better generalisations of those changes into people’s lives.
-It is also congruent with the idea that ethical application of NLP be content-free.
-It avoids any risk of imposing consultants’ values on their clients, which is a serious drawback of content oriented models for example conventional psychotherapy, counselling or management consulting.
+The use of content-free high-performance states leads to more robust changes and better generalisations of those changes into people’s lives.
+It is also congruent with the idea that the ethical application of NLP should be content-free.
+It avoids any risk of imposing consultants’ values on their clients, which is a serious drawback of content-oriented models, for example, conventional psychotherapy, counseling, or management consulting.

 Did you enjoy this piece?
 Share it with your friends!